chinese-soup/mpchc-py-remote/README.md

 # mpchc-py-remote
-A cli-wrapper for Media Player Classic: Home Cinema's remote web interface using Python3
+A cli-wrapper for Media Player Classic: Home Cinema's remote web interface using Python 3tra
 ## Depencies
 Currently the only depency is [python-requests](http://docs.python-requests.org/en/latest/user/install/), which you can install using pip or easy_install:
 ```